Eli N. Weinstein

 We develop methods to draw causal inferences from nested data.

 We develop a technique to discover the aspects of a data set that a Bayesian model can explain, and those it cannot.
+This work received a best student paper award at the New England Statistics Symposium, 2021.
+A workshop version was selected for a contributed talk at the Your Model is Wrong workshop, NeurIPS 2021.

 We analyze the flexibility of kernels for biological sequences.
 We find problems with many popular kernels, and propose fixes.
+Alan won a best student paper award at the New England Statistics Symposium 2023 for this work.

 Alan N. Amin, Eli N. Weinstein*, Debora S. Marks*.
-A Kernelized Stein Discrepancy for Biological Sequences.
+A kernelized Stein discrepancy for biological sequences.
 International Conference on Machine Learning (ICML).
 2023. paper.

 We develop a new discrepancy for biological sequence distributions.
 It can be used (for instance) to measure the goodness-of-fit of a generative sequence model, or the quality of samples drawn from a generative sequence model.